LordDemonos/xanny-helper/README.md

 ## 🚀 Why This Project Matters

 Running a gaming community is hard work!
-We built this bot to automate the tedious parts—so you can focus on having fun and building your community.
+I built this bot to automate the tedious parts—so we can focus on having fun and building our community.
 Every feature is designed to:
-- **Save you time**
+- **Save time**
 - **Reduce mistakes**
 - **Keep everyone in the loop**
 - **Protect your data and privacy**

 This project represents many hours of careful engineering, security review, and real-world testing.
-We hope it makes your community management easier and more enjoyable!
+I hope it makes your community management easier and more enjoyable!

 ---